 - Endoplasmic Reticulum - extensive network of membranes composed of both regions with ribosomes (rough ER) and regions without ribosomes (smooth ER).

-- Golgi Complex - responsible for manufacturing, storing and shipping certain cellular products.
+- Golgi Complex - also called the Golgi apparatus, this structure is responsible for manufacturing, storing and shipping certain cellular products.

 - Lysosomes - sacs of enzymes that digest cellular macromolecules such as nucleic acids.

 - Microtubules - hollow rods that function primarily to help support and shape the cell.